 Benefits of Research

-Since we are dealing with the types of research design, it is imperative to understand how beneficial the practise of doing research is and some of its major advantages are:
+Since we are dealing with the types of research design, it is imperative to understand how beneficial the practice of doing research is and some of its major advantages are:

 - Research helps in getting a deeper understanding of the subject.